-These above facets are explicit enough that Nepal has something to offer to every one of you from varieties of culture to fantastic landscapes, majestic mountains, glacial lakes, lush forests full of endangered birds and animals with a range of sceneries, these all are the major attractions among the travelers from across the world.
-Appreciating to these incredible features of the country, the world-renowned travelers and the travel writers have given different titles to this country such as Shangri-la, the roof of the world, the birthplace of the apostle of peace, country of living goddess, living cultural museum, a country with non-spot festivals, a tiny country with over 100 ethnic and caste groups, the land of mysticism and exoticism, all these admirations are explicit enough how Nepal is and what it has to offer you on hand.
+These above facets are explicit enough that Nepal has something to offer to every one of you from varieties of culture to fantastic landscapes, majestic mountains, glacial lakes, and lush forests full of endangered birds and animals with a range of sceneries, these all are the major attractions among the travelers from across the world.
+Appreciating these incredible features of the country, world-renowned travelers and travel writers have given different titles to this country such as Shangri-la, the roof of the world, the birthplace of the apostle of peace, country of living goddess, living cultural museum, a country with non-spot festivals, a tiny country with over 100 ethnic and caste groups, the land of mysticism and exoticism, all these admirations are explicit enough how Nepal is and what it has to offer you on hand.

 Nepal in brief